OpenTreeOfLife/reference-taxonomy/doc/method/method.md

 Alignment consists of scripted ad hoc patches followed by an automatic alignment procedure.
-Scripted patches that allow source nodes to be correctly matched to union nodes include capitalization and spelling repairs and addition and removal of synonyms (e.g. 'Stramenopiles' for 'Heterokonta').
+Scripted patches that allow source nodes to be correctly matched to union nodes in cases where this cannot be automatically inferred or where information might confuse the alignment process.
+Scripted alignment patches include capitalization and spelling repairs, addition of synonyms (e.g. 'Heterokonta' as synonym for 'Stramenopiles'), name changes (e.g. 'Choanomonada' to 'Choanoflagellida'), deletions (e.g. removing synonym 'Eucarya' for 'Eukaryota' to avoid confusion with the genus in Magnoliopsida), removing paraphyletic taxa ('Protozoa', 'Protista').  [metrics on scripted alignments?  many non-alignment-related changes are also made at this point, but they would be better done in the final patch phase much later.]

 Automated alignment proceeds one source node at a time.
 First, a list of candidate union matches, based on name, synonyms, and shared